Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

 In the previous sections, we have discussed separately the constraints we are getting from flavour and electroweak processes.
-The analysis by taking only the dark sector constraints into account describing DM phenomenology is given in appendix \ref{subsec:onlyDM}, and the constraints are relatively relaxed.
-While performing the DM analysis, where only relic density and direct detection cross-section are taken into account, we have varied DM mass up to $ 10 $ GeV, as shown in the plots of Fig. \ref{fig:DM_highermass} in the appendix.
+We describe above the results of the analysis of the dark sector constraints and note that the constraints are relatively relaxed and perfectly consistent with all the other relevant data.
+While performing the DM analysis, where relic density and direct detection, indirect detection cross-section and the bounds from CMB are taken into account, we have varied DM mass up to $ 10 $ GeV, as shown in the plots of fig.~\ref{fig:DM_highermass}.

-In this section, we will find out the parameter spaces available to all the inputs, i.e., flavour and electroweak precision observables, as well as DM constraints.
-We provide the correlated parameter spaces, which are essential and relevant to many other phenomenological analyses.
-Following the discussions of the earlier sections, we have presented the results for two different mass regions.